fluxcd/flux/docs/faq.md

 ## Migrate to Flux v2

-Flux v1 is in maintenance.
-Flux users are all encouraged to migrate to Flux v2 as early as possible.
+[Flux v1 is in maintenance](https://github.com/fluxcd/flux/issues/3320) on the road to becoming formally superseded by Flux v2.
+Flux users are all encouraged to [migrate to Flux v2](https://toolkit.fluxcd.io/guides/flux-v1-migration/) as early as possible.

 ### Why should I upgrade